 How the Professional Discount Works

 Insurance companies provide many discounts that can help you lower your rates.
-Discounts are a great way to pay less for car insurance.
-Most people can qualify for some sort of insurance discount.
-These discounts will take a percentage off of your insurance.
-The exact amount of savings depends on the discount and insurer.
+These benefits are a great way to pay less for car insurance.
+Most people can qualify for some sort of discount that takes a percentage off of their insurance.
+The exact amount you save depends on the insurer.

-Like other discounts, some insurers offer a professional discount.
+Like other benefits, some insurers offer a professional discount.
 This caters to people who work certain jobs.
-You’ll only receive this discount if you work the right type of job.
-Insurance companies offer discounts to these people because they tend to file fewer claims than others.
+You’ll only receive these savings if you work the right type of job.
+Insurance companies offer special rates to these people because they tend to file fewer claims than others.

 Keep in mind that only some insurance companies offer this as an actual discount.
 Other insurers might simply lower your rates because of your education level.
 The higher your education level, the less you’ll usually pay for insurance.
 Providers may also lower your rates because of details that your job says about you, like how far you commute or the industry you work in.

 It can be easy to mix up the professional and employee discounts.
 They both seem fairly similar.
-Both discounts are for people who work a job, after all.
-But the two discounts are actually different in many ways.
+Both are for people who work a job, after all.
+But they’re different in many ways.

 Professional discounts are for people who work a certain type of job.
 These are people who work in specialized fields or positions.
-Insurers reward these people with a discount.
+Insurers reward these people with lower rates.
 They may also offer benefits to you or lower your rates because of something related to your job.
 This could be due to: